 (This is an optional module for single honours Creative Writing students only)

 An opportunity for Creative Writing students to identify relevant experience, qualities and skills for the workplace, tailor a cv, undertake a short unpaid work placement and reflect on what you have learnt.
 This module is guided by a tutor and the Faculty’s placement officer so that practical learning is the basis for reflection and analysis of the role creative writing can play in the contemporary workplace.

 seeks to broaden your studies by offering you a choice of modules rangingfrom literature, linguistics, or the study of a foreign language.

 Specialism plus Negotiated Study

-involves working alongside a professional writer beyond the immediate teaching team in a specific set genre, to learn about the possibilities and the demands of that marketplace.
-This is a unique opportunity to gain a professional’s ‘insider’ knowledge of what the creative priorities and challenges are in a given field (Currently, in 2016-17 the set genre is writing for children, from picture books to stories for 11-14 year-olds; and involves the tutor making you aware of how work must satisfy the potential varying demands and expectations of publishers, child readers, and parents).
+Involves working alongside a professional writer beyond the immediate teaching team in a specific set genre, to learn about the possibilities and the demands of that marketplace.
+This is a unique opportunity to gain professional ‘insider’ knowledge of what the creative priorities and challenges are in a given field (Currently, in 2019-20 the set genre is long-form fiction, taught by Mahsuda Snaith — Radio 4 Book at Bedtime author; teaching the rigors of novel writing).

 Professional Writing Skills

 This module provides students with a range of professional knowledge and skills.
 Students will work on a publication to professional standard in print or online format, develop skills in oral presentation, and explore aspects of professional practice.
 The skills and knowledge gained on this course will not only be of value to creative writing practitioners, but will also be of advantage in a range of career options.